 There is a battle happening for your soul, or so many religious leaders tell us.
 There are atheists, agnostics, and various other liberals out there who apparently want to destroy the power of religion and turn America into a secular nation.
 The way they tell it, you’d think there’s a full blown war on religion happening in America.
 And you know what?
 They’re absolutely right.

-Followers of the Christian religion aren’t taking this sitting down though.
-For those who haven’t heard (which I assume is most people – I only heard about it a few days ago myself), Fundamentalist Christian Alex McFarland has begun an initiative called Project 2026 to “see Christianity’s place in society restored to maximum strength by America’s 250th birthday.”
-He claims that “Humanists, Atheists, Muslims and Homosexuals are out to secularize and destroy America,” and he plans to stop them from succeeding.
+Followers of the Christian religion aren’t taking this sitting down, though.
+For example, fundamentalist Christian Alex McFarland recently claimed that “Humanists, Atheists, Muslims, and Homosexuals are out to secularize and destroy America,” and he wants to stop them from succeeding.
 To do this, he wants to promote personal evangelism, lots of prayer, and biblical literacy among followers of the Christian religion.
 McFarland isn’t the only one trying to do this though.
 He’s just one of many religious leaders who have been working, both publicly and behind the scenes politically, to tear down the wall of separation between church and state.